Contact:

 Selection criteria for drilling rigs and tools

 Selection is based on the component, objective, and environment.
 This ensures that subsequent work with concrete shears or rock and concrete splitters proceeds efficiently.
+Consider the full process chain from fixing to media management and disposal.

 • Material and reinforcement: concrete strength, aggregate structure, reinforcement density; locate reinforcement in advance if necessary.